MicrosoftLearning/mslearn-fabric/Instructions/Labs/13-real-time-dashboards.md

 1. In the pane on the left, note that your eventhouse contains a KQL database with the same name as the eventhouse.
 1. Select the KQL database to view it.

+## Create an eventstream

 Currently there are no tables in the database.
-In the rest of this exercise you'll use an eventstream to load data from a real-time source into a table.
+We'll use an eventstream to load data from a real-time source into a table.

-## Create an eventstream

 1. In the main page of your KQL database, select **Get data**.
 2. For the data source, select **Eventstream** > **New eventstream**.
-Name the Eventstream `Bicycle-data`.
+Name the eventstream `Bicycle-data`.

     ![Screenshot of a new eventstream.](./Images/name-eventstream.png)